trackpac-ltd/docs.trackpac.io/docs/chirpstack-guides/migrating-from-helium-console.md

 3. **Device Details**: Compile all relevant device information from Helium Console, including Device EUI, Application EUI, and APP KEY and other configuration settings required for setting up your device on ChirpStack.

-4. **Basic Technical Knowledge**: A fundamental understanding of IoT networks and device configuration is beneficial.
-This guide assumes that you have a basic familiarity with LoRaWAN® technology and networking concepts.

 ## Step 1.
 Device Profiles

 Creating and managing device profiles is a critical first step in migrating your IoT devices from Helium Console to ChirpStack.
 A device profile in ChirpStack encapsulates various parameters and settings that define how your device communicates within the network.
 Here's how you can set up your device profiles: